canalplus/rx-player/doc/api/Loading_a_Content.md

 For dynamic contents, `startAt` could work not as expected:

-- Depending on the type of Manifest, it will be more or less precize to guess the current last position of the content.
+- Depending on the type of Manifest, it will be more or less precise to guess the current last position of the content.
 This will mostly affect the `fromLastPosition` option.

 - If the Manifest does not allow to go far enough in the past (not enough buffer,